handz1k/FastAPI-kubernetes-docker/README.md

 # FastAPI Web Service with Kubernetes Deployment

 ## Project Overview
 This project is a FastAPI web service integrated with MongoDB, containerized using Docker, and deployed to a Kubernetes cluster.
-It's designed for educational purposes, demonstrating basic CRUD operations, database integration, and cloud-native deployment techniques.
+It demonstrates basic CRUD operations, database integration, and cloud-native deployment techniques.

 ## Key Components
 - **FastAPI Application**: Python-based web service for CRUD operations.